tommysullivan/sweetie-tester/readme.md

 Write Tests:

     Tests must be expressed in a single file named spec.js.
 This file may contain any valid javascript.
-    There is a single testing function, which takes the form assert(message:String, testCondition:Boolean):Undefined
+    There is a single testing function, which takes the form:

+    assert(message:String, testCondition:Boolean):Undefined

 Example Test: